flurfunk/flurfunk-camelbot/README.md

         mvn package

 This will create a zipfile in the target directory.
-This artifact is continously deployed into Nexus.

 Running camelbot
 ----------------